Eason0127/Lensfree_Microscope/Report_M1.md

     </figure>
 </div>

 **Then**, still use the first sample shown before but this time noise is added.
+The test results are shown in the heat map below.
 It can be concluded that when noise is added to the same sample, for any cutoff frequency, having a higher SNR consistently has a better reconstruction.
 In other words, noise level becomes the dominant factor: even if you optimize the cutoff frequency, excessive noise can still degrade the image quality significantly.
 Conversely, if noise is minimal (i.e., SNR is high), the reconstruction tends to remain relatively good even if the cutoff frequency is not perfectly set.
 Hence, in this scenario, the influence of noise on the reconstructed image's quality outweighs that of the cutoff frequency.

 <div align="center">
     <figure>